 - Never share your toothbrush with anyone else.

 By following a few simple steps, you can ensure that you and your family are making the most of your at-home dental routine by properly caring for and replacing your toothbrushes.
-Make it easy by setting a calendar reminder to check each toothbrush every two or three months.
-Then get ready for praise from your dentist for taking such good care of your teeth!
+Make it easy and set a calendar reminder to check each toothbrush every two or three months.
+Then get ready for praise from your dentist for taking such good care of your teeth.